About Defence Export Control

 Researchers whose work focuses on development of equipment or technologies designed to meet commercial or research needs, but which could be used or adapted for military or defence purposes, may be affected by export control legislation if they are collaborating with, or supplying goods or information to, an overseas party.

-If you believe that your research has or may have military or defence applications or is in a discipline covered by the DSGL, please read the information on this website and consult with the Research Services Office to determine if you are affected.
+If you believe that your research has or may have military or defence applications or is in a discipline covered by the DSGL, please read the information on this website and consult with Research Development and Support to determine if you are affected.

 How Does Export Control Affect Individual Researchers?